- Which dishes are Lead-Free?

 The reasoning behind that is as follows: If a company makes a product with Lead once (ever), then it is easy for me to tell you to steer clear of that brand because they have a history of Lead in their products.
 In most cases (with very few exceptions) there are just too many possible variables out there with manufacturing to consistently guarantee that any one brand or style might always be Lead-free.

 That said, in recent years I have probably tested thousands of different types of dishes and am confident (like in the 99% range) that the following brand and style (or specific pattern) recommendations are likely to be either Lead-free or Lead-safe — when looking only at new product inventory (2018 and and newer.)

 I also want to be clear that this could change at any time.

 A company can change their manufacturing source, can change their labeling, can change their glaze or substrate and any of these changes could make my recommendations no longer valid.
-SO please – DO NOT just read the names of the brands on the images below and assume those brands are Lead-safe across the board.
+SO please – DO NOT just read the names of the brands on the images and headers below and assume those brands are Lead-safe across the board.
 This is simply NOT true.

 An overview of some additional considerations before you start clicking:

 New Corelle is going to be Lead-free as long as it is any of the plain white patterns.
 This includes the embossed patterns [one of which is my favorite Corelle pattern, Bella Faenza!].
 This assessment has held true across decades of their products.
 The colorful decorations on both old and new Corelle can be high in Lead, high in Cadmium (or both).
 [The older they are, the more Lead and/or Cadmium they generally will have.]
 This is the brand I choose for my home – in the Lead-free plain white style.